Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-where $\Ub_T$ is still defined via~\eqref{def:UTKeps0red}.
-This simplified model is obtained from the original model by replacing the variance-covariance matrix of $T$, $\mathbb{D}_T$, in the PDE~\eqref{eq:govern3_corr} by the identity matrix.
-In analogy with what done to solve numerically the PDE~\eqref{eq:govern3_corr}, we pose the PDE~\eqref{eq:govern3_corr_SIM} on the spatial domain $\Omega$ and complement it with the following zero-flux boundary conditions
+where $\Ub_{\mathcal{T}}$ is still defined via~\eqref{def:UTKeps0red}.
+This simplified model is obtained from the original model by replacing the variance-covariance matrix of $T$, $\mathbb{D}_{\mathcal{T}}$, in the PDE~\eqref{eq:govern3_corr_0} by the identity matrix, and neglecting terms of order $\varepsilon/2$.
+In analogy with what done to solve numerically the PDE~\eqref{eq:govern3_corr_0}, we pose the PDE~\eqref{eq:govern3_corr_SIM} on the spatial domain $\Omega$ and complement it with the following zero-flux boundary conditions

 Moreover, we carry out numerical simulations under the set-up detailed in subsection~\ref{sec:numsetupmacro}, in the two-dimensional setting mimicking the experimental set-up of the stripe migration assay from~\citep{goodman1989e8}.
-Numerical solutions are constructed using numerical methods similar to those employed to solve numerically the PDE~\eqref{eq:govern3_corr}, which are detailed in Appendix~\ref{sec:num:method}.
+Numerical solutions are constructed using methods similar to those employed to solve numerically the PDE~\eqref{eq:govern3_corr_0}, which are detailed in Appendix~\ref{sec:num:method} in the Supplementary Materials.

-Figs.~\ref{fig:stripes-dd-SIM} and~\ref{fig:stripes-vm-SIM} display numerical solutions of the reduced macroscopic model \eqref{eq:govern3_corr_SIM} under definition \eqref{def:K:dirac} and definition \eqref{def:K:VM}, respectively, of the phenotypic transition kernel, $K^y$.
-These numerical solutions display the same key qualitative features as those of the numerical solutions in Figs.~\ref{fig:stripes-dd} and~\ref{fig:stripes-vm} (i.e. emergence of higher cell density and faster collective cell migration on laminin stripes), which testifies to the robustness of the patterns of collective cell migration produced by the macroscopic model.
+Numerical solutions of the reduced macroscopic model \eqref{eq:govern3_corr_SIM} in the cases of zero and non-zero phenotypic variance are displayed in Figure~\ref{fig:stripes-dd-SIM} and Figure~\ref{fig:stripes-vm-SIM}, respectively.
+These numerical solutions display the same key qualitative features as those of the numerical solutions in Figures~\ref{fig:stripes-dd} and~\ref{fig:stripes-vm} (i.e. emergence of higher cell density and faster cell migration on laminin stripes), which testifies to the robustness of the patterns of cell migration produced by the macroscopic model.